bbdataviz/bbdataviz/README.md

 ---

 <em>Developer-designer focused on interactive frontend systems, data visualization, and user-centered interfaces.
-Background in Computational Visualistics and Communication Design with a strong interest in transforming complex data into intuitive and engaging experiences through visualization, storytelling, and modern web technologies.<em>
+Background in Computational Visualistics and Communication Design with a strong interest in transforming complex data into intuitive and engaging experiences through visualization, storytelling, and modern web technologies.</em>

 ---